alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

-Before we are able to estimate some ARMA model and provide forecasts for it we have to account for trend and seasonality in our data.
+Before we can forecast we need to repeat the steps from the previous two chapters on the training data:

+- deal with trend and seasonality
+- fit an ARMA model to the residuals.

 For simplicity let us again assume the classical additive decomposition model with a linear time trend and a constant seasonality cycle for our data.
 Making this assumption crucially simplifies things in a forecasting setting as it implies that both components behave deterministically in the future.
-So we are not only able to estimate and remove these components for our train data, but are also able to easily forecast these components and remove them for our test data.
+So we are not only able to estimate and remove these components for our training data, but are also able to easily forecast these components and remove them for our test data.

 In this exercise you will first estimate trend and seasonality and remove it from the train data.
 The next exercise then shows you how to precisely handle these components to extract the random component from the test data.